yegor256/eloquence/README.md

 Then, keep all your `.tex` files in the `tex/` directory.
 No subdirectories!
-You should be able to use `eloquence` target to see all available features:
+You should be able to use `eloquence` target to check your code for proper grammar and spelling:

 ```text
 make eloquence